Teechain: A Secure Payment Network with Asynchronous Blockchain Access: Evaluation

 \subsection{Performance of multi-hop payments}

-Next we evaluate the performance of \sys multi-hop payments.
-We use the same machines as in \Cref{sec:eval:channel}.
-We answer two questions: (i)~how does latency increase with the number of hops in a payment chain? and (ii)~how does fault tolerance affect payment chain performance?
+Next we evaluate the performance of multi-hop payments and investigate: (i)~how does latency increase with the number of hops in a payment path? and (ii)~how do committee chains affect multi-hop performance?

+For our experiments, we limit the maximum number of hops in a payment path to 11, as longer payment paths are unlikely to be seen in practice.
+Recent work~\cite{seres2019topological} studying LN shows that the average number of hops between two parties is approximately 3.

-\mypar{Experimental setup} We construct 11~payment channels, all of which are transatlantic in the topology from \Cref{fig:latency_bw}.
-We send transactions along the chain $\uk \to \us \to \is \to \uk$.
-For \uk and \is, we split the payment channels equally between the machines to spread the load.
-All experiments use the same payment channel overlay network.
-All nodes in the multi-hop payment path use committee chains of the same length.
-Committee members are deployed in different failure domains, \eg{} \uk nodes are replicated to \us and \is.
+We construct the 11~payment channels, all of which are transatlantic in the topology from \Cref{fig:latency_bw}.
+We send transactions along the path $\uk \to \us \to \is \to \uk$.
+For \uk and \is, we split the payment channels equally between the machines to spread load.
+All experiments use the same payment channels and committee chains of the same length.
+Committee members are deployed in different failure domains.

-\mypar{Multi-hop latency} We measure the latency of multi-hop payments.
-We vary the number of hops and the number of committee members per committee chain for each TEE. \Cref{fig:chain_perf} shows that LN scales linearly with the length of the chain, taking 1\unit{sec} to complete a payment across 2 hops (2 channels) and 7\unit{secs} for 11~hops. \sys also scales linearly, but with different gradients: with no fault tolerance (\ie committee chains of length 1), latency is about 2$\times$ that of LN.
-Using a single replica (\ie committee chains of length 2 at each node), payments across 2 hops take 5\unit{secs}; payments across 11~hops take 23\unit{secs}.
-The 3$\times$--4$\times$ overhead compared to LN is a due to the extra network round trips required for payment routing.
+We measure the latency of multi-hop payments.
+We vary the number of hops and the number of committee members per committee chain for each node. \Cref{fig:chain_perf} shows that LN scales linearly with chain length, taking 1\unit{sec} to complete a payment across 2~hops (2~channels) and 6\unit{secs} for 11~hops. \sys also scales linearly but with a different slope: with $n$=$1$, the latency is about 2$\times$ that of LN; using $n 3$, payments across 2~hops take 5\unit{secs}; payments across 11~hops take 26\unit{secs}.
+The 3--4$\times$ overhead compared to LN is a due to the extra network round trips for multi-hop payments.